symfony/symfony-docs/components/expression_language/syntax.rst

 .. tip::

-    To read how to register your own function to use in an expression, see ":doc:`/components/expression_language/extending`".
+    To read how to register your own functions to use in an expression, see ":doc:`/components/expression_language/extending`".

 .. _component-expression-arrays: